awsdocs/aws-glue-developer-guide/doc_source/glue-policy-examples-iam-tags.md

 }
 ```

-Using the same triggers as the prior example, Tom can access trigger `t2`, but not trigger `t1`\.
+Using the same triggers as the previous example, Tom can access trigger `t2`, but not trigger `t1`\.
 The following example shows the results when Tom tries to access `t1` and `t2` with `BatchGetTriggers`\.

 ```
 aws glue batch-get-triggers --trigger-names t2